-Because SNAP benefits are distributed by household, the ban on food assistance also affects the families of individuals with a felony drug conviction.
+Because SNAP benefits are distributed by household, the ban on food assistance also affects the families of ex-offenders.
 Benefits are calculated based on the number of people in the household; a household of four receives benefits calculated for four people.
-24 However, when one of the individuals in the household has a felony drug conviction, the program does not consider that person when benefits are distributed.25 In that situation, a family of four would receive benefits allotted for three people.
-Rather than excluding the banned individual from family meals, low-income households adjust their food intake to account for the reduced amount of food.26 To compound the problem, if the person with the felony drug conviction contributes income to the household, that income decreases the allotment of SNAP benefits that goes to the household.27
+24 However, when one of the individuals in the household has a felony drug conviction, the program does not consider that person when benefits are distributed.
+25 In that situation, a family of four would receive benefits allotted for three people.
+Rather than excluding the banned individual from family meals, low-income households adjust their food intake to account for the reduced amount of food.
+26 To compound the problem, if the ex-offender contributes income to the household, that income decreases the allotment of SNAP benefits that goes to the household.
+27